ga4gh/quality-control-wgs/README.md

 ## Roadmap v2: Expanding the Scope of WGS QC Standards

-We are actively developing the next version of the WGS QC Roadmap to support:
+We are actively developing the next version of the WGS Quality Control Roadmap to support:
 - Long-read sequencing QC
 - Somatic variant QC
 - Deeper metrics for short-read germline sequencing